Tomorrow, Tuesday, June 2, Rocky Mountain Preparatory Schools will be closed for the sake of our team and community.

 Like many of you, I have spent the past week reading, watching horrific cell phone videos, grieving, and reflecting with loved ones.
 The events of the past few months and weeks have made it starkly apparent how systemic racism and inequities continue to impact and cut short the lives of Black and Brown people in our country.
 And all the great work in our schools and classrooms isn’t enough.

-To my Black and Brown colleagues, scholars, and families, I can’t know what it is like to be in your shoes right now.
+To my Black and Brown colleagues, students, and families, I can’t know what it is like to be in your shoes right now.
 I can’t imagine the pain, fear, suffering, and exhaustion.
 I will stand with our community to denounce the murder of innocent black men at the hands of police and to condemn the systemic inequities that lead to black and brown people being treated as lesser than white people.
 I can interrogate my own privilege and continue to strive for communities built on belonging, safety, and love.
 I charge my white colleagues to do this as well.

 George Floyd, Ahmaud Arbery, and Breonna Taylor’s killings, coming in the wake of so many, are tragic moments but represent an eternity of injustice, suffering, fear, exploitation, and brutality of black and brown people in our country, since before its founding.